Face Shape Guide

 Makeup Tips for Oblong Face Shape

-Makeup contouring and highlighting can enhance the strengths of a oblong face shape and bring proportions into balance:
+Contouring and highlighting can enhance the strengths of a oblong face and bring proportions into balance:

 Styles to Avoid for Oblong Face Shape

-These choices tend to work against the natural proportions of a oblong face shape:
+These choices tend to work against the natural proportions of a oblong face:

 Famous People with Oblong Face Shapes

-Seeing oblong face shapes on well-known faces makes the proportions easier to recognise.
-These celebrities are widely cited as examples:
+Seeing oblong face shapes on well-known faces makes the proportions easier to recognise:

 Liv TylerAdam DriverSarah Jessica ParkerMeryl Streep